kddnewton/kddnewton.github.io/_posts/2022-12-03-advent-of-yarv-part-3.md

 0005 leave
 ```

-Here you'll see that each of the first three instructions has its own line number, and that they can go backward.
-Because the operator for the plus instruction is on the first line, the `opt_plus` instruction is considered to be on line `1`.
-Also notice that only one `line` event is being dispatched in this instruction sequence. `line` events are only dispatched between statements, not between individual expressions (I'm very purposefully vague here because there are unfortunately numerous exceptions).
+Here you'll see that each of the first three instructions has its own line number.
+Because the operator for the plus instruction is on the first line, the `opt_plus` instruction is considered to be on line `1` even though the argument to the `+` method is on line `2`.
+Also notice that only one `line` event is being dispatched in this instruction sequence. `line` events are only dispatched between statements, not between individual expressions (I'm very purposefully vague here because there are numerous exceptions).

-In our previous example you also see the `Cc` and `Cr` flags.
+In our previous example you can also see the `Cc` and `Cr` flags.
 Those correspond to the `c_call` and `c_return` events, which indicate when a C function is called and returned from.
 These flags are attached as information on the instruction itself stored in the instruction sequence.
 In the disassembly, they will appear after the name of the instruction and its operands.
 In the `RubyVM::InstructionSequence#to_a` output, they will show up as symbols in the list of instructions.

 The total list of events that you'll see in an instruction sequence are: